Miss Understood No. 43 – China's White Paper Revolution

 To our surprise, Kim Kardashian seems to have “re-evaluated” her relationship with the brand, opting out of a 2023 campaign with them and looking to other designers to dress her — hopefully, this isn’t just optics, and she kicks Balenciaga to the curb for good.

-Plus, people are revolting in China in response to the Communist Party of China’s COVID-zero policies, which separates all infected people from non-infected people, including children from their parents!
+Plus, people in China are revolting against the Communist regime's COVID-zero policies, which separates all infected people from non-infected people, including children from their parents!

-We discuss the fire that ignited Chinese demonstrators across the country to protest the strict COVID policies, and the danger these acts of civil disobedience puts them in.
+We discuss the fire that ignited Chinese demonstrators across the country to protest the strict COVID policies, and the danger these acts of civil disobedience put them in.

 Naturally, our “freedom-loving” prime minister, Justin Trudeau, simply had to weigh in.
 So, we unpack what is happening in China, drawing parallels to the Freedom Convoy in Canada last winter.